nilakshi104/nilakshi104/README.md

 - ⚡ Fun fact: ...
 -->

-* I am Nilakshi Rekhawar, a third-year undergraduate student pursuing Bachelor of Technology in Electronics And Communication Engineering from Visvesvaraya National Institute of Technology(VNIT),Nagpur.
+* I am Nilakshi Rekhawar, a fourth-year undergraduate student pursuing Bachelor of Technology in Electronics And Communication Engineering from Visvesvaraya National Institute of Technology(VNIT),Nagpur.

 * I am passionate about Exploring various fields in Robotics particularly **Deep Learning and Natural Language Processing**.